Fermion-parity qubit in a proximitized double quantum dot: Parameter noise

 \section{Parameter noise}

 In this section, we quantify the susceptibility of the parity qubit to noise around the sweet spot.
-We use Fermi's golden rule and the Bloch-Redfield approximation to determine depolarization and dephasing rates.
+We use Fermi's golden rule and the Bloch-Redfield approximation to determine relaxation and dephasing rates.
 We use lowest-order perturbation theory for the qubit frequency $\omega_0$ as a function of the fluctuating parameters.
-Here we focus on the relevant noise parameters.
+Here we focus on what we believe are the most relevant noise parameters.
 A discussion including fluctuations in all system parameters is contained in App.~\ref{app:decoherence}.

 We include terms coupling to the local spin,